 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 - Economics, Finance, & Analytics

-What is the United Nations Industrial Development Organization (UNIDO)?
+What is the United Nations Industrial Development Organization?

 The United Nations Industrial Development Organization (UNIDO) is a specialized agency of the United Nations that promotes industrial development in developing as well as transitioning economies in order to reduce poverty and foster inclusive globalization and environmental sustainability.
 UNIDO is a member of the United Nations Development Group and is headquartered in Vienna, Austria.

-A Little More on the United Nations Industrial Development Organization (UNIDO)
+What does the United Nations Industrial Development Organization Do?

 The primary objective of the United Nations Industrial Development Organization (UNIDO) is to promote inclusive and sustainable industrial development (ISID).
 UNIDO engages in interventions in order to reduce poverty and inequality, while, at the same time, conserving energy and protecting the environment.
 The organization has played an active role in propagating the concepts of science, technology and innovation in the poorest of economies.
 UNIDO has unveiled its new strategy of strengthening knowledge and institutions as part of its medium-term programme framework (MTPF) for the period 20182021.
 The MTPF has four distinct strategic priorities that seek to complement its thematic focus areas: